dxmv/google_clone/README.md

    - [x] Seperate the search stuff into a seperate go service
    - [x] Use gRPC for communication between query-api
    - [x] Make search concurrent
+   - [ ] Figure out how to make the search even faster
    - [ ] Create a LRU for search
-   - [ ] Figure out how to make the search even faster

-**Milestone:** No more storing files on my disk, more optimal everything, only query-api and search communicate directly
+**Milestone:** No more storing files on my disk, more optimal everything, only query-api and search communicate directly. ~1s for queries with a lot of results like 'logic' or 'math'

 ---